TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/tamagawa_uart_example.md

 - Configures pinmux, GPIO, UART (UART clock to 192MHz, Baud rate, etc.)
 - Initializes UART0 for debug log & UART1 for communication
+- Select UART LLD with polling mode for encoder communication
 - Load and executes tamagawa example on R5_0